 - Recurring fee.
 There’s an optional annual fee if you have the need to continuously update your Trust & Will documents.

 My Experience with Trust & Will

-If you gather the necessary information, the entire set up process can be completed in minutes — about 20 minutes, in my case.
+If you gather the necessary information, the entire set-up process can be completed in about 30 minutes, in my case.
 The cost was hundreds of dollars less than if I had consulted with an estate planning attorney.

-My wife and I had discussed updating our plan many times — but we hadn’t taken action for years.
+My wife and I had discussed updating our plan many times, but we hadn’t taken action for years.
 A lot has changed since then: our family has grown, we’ve added different investments, and this website has increased in value.